bist/learn-core-java/README.md

     git checkout master

-When the course is over, you can get score of homeworks by typing:
+When the course is over, you can get the score of your homeworks by typing:

     git add -A .
     git commit -m 'Finished homeworks'
     git push origin master

-Please keep in mind that this score will only contribute 40% to the final score.
+Please keep in mind that this score will only contribute 20% to the final score.
 Your final test and the final exam will be done in the last day.
 These are scored separately.

 ## Course Schedule